Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

-A useful policy-relevant alternative for targeting potential mediating mechanisms of the gender pay gap - requiring fewer conditions and avoiding imprecise causal attributions to gender or to gender categories measured in a survey - is Approach 3.
-This approach provides valuable insights into the contribution of gender differences in the distribution of wage-relevant factors to the observed gender pay gap, without necessitating the identification of causal effects of gender \citep{Jackson}.
-By simulating relevant hypothetical scenarios (e.g., where mediators are evenly distributed across genders), intervention targets can be identified to reduce the gap.
-Approach 3 is illustrated in the following sections through an empirical analysis of the gender pay gap in West Germany.
+Approach 3 circumvents the pitfalls of imprecise causal attributions to gender or gender categories as measured in a survey.
+The approach can be employed to evaluate the contribution of differences between men and women in the distributions of wage-relevant factors to the actual observed pay gap, without the need to define causal effects of gender.
+By simulating relevant hypothetical scenarios (e.g., where mediators are evenly distributed across men and women), intervention targets can be identified to reduce the gap.
+Approach 3 is illustrated in the following sections through an empirical analysis of the 2017 gender pay gap in Western Germany.
 Its comprehensive nature is shown by defining different mediator intervention distributions and directing interventions at women alone (Aims 1a-b), as well as at both women and men (Aims 2a-b), thereby addressing considerations regarding hypothetical changes in the working lives of both groups.
 For a comparison of Approach 3 with Approaches 1 and 2 with respect to the empirical analysis, see Section \ref{Contextualizing Aims} of the Appendix.
-This section contrasts key conditions under which the estimated effects represent specific quantities within Approaches 1-3, suggesting possible interpretations.
+This section of the Appendix summarizes key conditions under which the estimated effects represent specific quantities within Approaches 1-3, suggesting possible interpretations.